-While it’s common for people to feel intimidated around a designer at first, it’s important to remember that their #1 priority is designing a room that you’ll love.
-With that in mind, here are a few basics we’ve outlined for you; including things you can prepare to ensure the first meeting is a productive one.
+While it’s common for people to feel intimidated around a designer at first, it’s important to remember that their #1 priority is to design a room that you’ll love.
+With that in mind, here are a few basics we’ve outlined for you, including things you can prepare to ensure the first meeting is a productive one.

 Assessing your current kitchen over a period of time, both its positives and negatives, provides your designer with invaluable information.
 Likewise, making note of your habits — buying in bulk, number of weekly trips to the grocery store, recycling, avid cooking — is critical to helping them understand how you live in your kitchen.

 Surprisingly, appliance selection is a critical first step.
-An extra large refrigerator, pro-style range or double ovens can dramatically impact space allocation throughout the room.
-Having this information at the start of the project ensures that all of your wants and needs are met, and moves the design process along in a timely fashion.
+An extra-large refrigerator, pro-style range or double ovens can dramatically impact space allocation throughout the room.
+Having this information at the start of the project ensures that all of your wants and needs are met and moves the design process along in a timely fashion.

-It is important to establish a budget, taking into consideration all of the factors that will contribute to the project — such as demolition or additional purchases like appliances and counter tops.
+It is important to establish a budget, taking into consideration all of the factors that will contribute to the project — such as demolition or additional purchases like appliances and countertops.
 Share an initial budget outline with your designer early to give them a good idea of your project and its parameters.

-Your The Home Depot designer, contractor and installers will all begin working on their own timelines, so it’s important to always keep communication open.
+Your Home Depot designer, contractor and installers will all begin working on their own timelines, so it’s important to always keep communication open.
 Also remember to research and plan your timeline based on your particular project (such as acclimation time for certain materials).
 Whatever date you set, make sure to give yourself an additional two weeks as cushion.